jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) An information holder who is required to disclose information relating to a person must disclose under subsection (2) a description of tax contextual information from a document that the person claims, under section 20D, to be a tax advice document for the person.
 (2) A disclosure under subsection (1) of a description of tax contextual information from a document must be made— (a) if the requirement to disclose information is under section 17 or under section 17 and 17C, by the date that is determined by the Commissioner:
-  (b) if the requirement to disclose information is under section 17B or 17GB and the requirement is accompanied or followed by a requirement for disclosure of a description of tax contextual information, by the date that is the later of—
+  (b) if the requirement to disclose information is under section 17B and the requirement is accompanied or followed by a requirement for disclosure of a description of tax contextual information, by the date that is the later of—
     (i) the date that is given by the Commissioner in the requirement for disclosure of the description:
     (ii) the date that is 28 days after the date of the requirement by the Commissioner for disclosure of the description:
   (c) if the requirement to disclose information is under section 17H, 17J, or 17K, by the date on which the court requires the production of information: